 When it comes to garage doors most people know about the opener, the panels and the remote.
 That’s about it.
 But a typical garage has dozens of components and if any one of them goes wrong it could spell trouble.
 Garage springs are very tightly wound, heavy duty springs that are responsible for all the heavy-lifting in opening and closing garage doors.
 They are under an immense amount of tension which offsets the weight of the door, making sure it opens and closes smoothly.
 Because of the monumental amount of work they do, it’s no surprise that they get worn out over time.
 When your garage door starts acting funny - like stopping or pausing during its opening/closing cycle, appearing crooked, or closing too hard - chances are, the springs could use an adjustment.

 Should garage door springs fail, it can affect the way the door opens and put excessive force on the tracks, rollers, cables and more.
 Should the opener fail you’re back to opening and closing the door by hand.
 But among all the things that could go wrong, few people give much thought to the hinges.
 You know, those small metallic objects at the bottom and top of the panels that make it possible for the door to turn the corner from vertical to horizontal.
-Below we’re going to take a closer look at the most common problems that can befall your garage door springs and hinges, along with our garage door service team's recommended approaches for each.
+Below, our Littleton garage door repair experts take a closer look at the most common problems that can befall your garage door springs and hinges, along with our recommended approaches for each.

 There are a surprising number of things that can and do go wrong with garage door hinges.
 Let’s take a look at five of the most common problems we encounter on a regular basis.